openwallet-foundation/architecture-sig/docs/architecture/key-management-services.md

     - Examples of standard APIs:

         - [PKCS#11](https://en.wikipedia.org/wiki/PKCS_11) is a standard API for cryptographic tokens.
 It is used by many applications to access cryptographic tokens such as smart cards and hardware security modules (HSM).
+            - `note`: PKCS#11 v3.0 is the latest version of the standard.
+It is a major update to the standard.
+It adds support for modern crypto such as EdDSA, Edwards curve, Curve25519 on top of the existing RSA, ECDSA, AES, SHA, etc.
         - [KMIP](https://en.wikipedia.org/wiki/Key_Management_Interoperability_Protocol) is a standard API for key management services.
 It is used by many applications to access key management services.
         - [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) If isolation is achieved through processes, then the application and the key management service can communicate through IPC.
         - `REST` - Some secret management systems use REST APIs to access key management services.
 [HashiCorp Vault](https://www.vaultproject.io/) is an example of such a system.